Burn This City

 "You've told me about twenty times, swamp rat.
 An' guess how many times Ah've told ya Ah'm almost done?"

 He gulps, trying to make the least amount of movement possible.
+The branch he's clinging to with heart and soul is precariously wobbly.
 "Twenty?"

 "Bingo!"
 The belle rolls her emerald eyes and goes back to her canvas.
 "Now stop botherin' me so Ah can finish this."

 The Cajun inhales shakily and does as he's told.
 When Rogue told him she wanted to paint him, he'd been more than willing.
 He'd even given her a few ideas: she could paint him on his bed, naked.
 Or by the fireplace, naked.
 Or in her bed, naked.
 Or in the nice hot bathtub, naked.
 Even though she dismissed all his great ideas, he was still pretty excited.
 Not only had he never seen Rogue in action, but from what he heard, she was a different woman when she was painting.
 And it was true, she smiled more, she snapped at him less, she even flirted a bit more… Only Remy couldn't enjoy her good mood to the fullest, due to his current predicament.
-He'd do anything for his chère, he just didn't expect that to include climbing up an icy staircase to sit on an even icier diving board for two whole hours in the middle of winter.
+He'd do anything for his chère, he just didn't expect that to trekking through the snow drifts covering the lawn and gardens behind the mansion and being forced to scurry up an icy tree, to sit on a thin, unreliable branch over an even icier lake for two whole hours in the middle of winter.